Beast Busters: Reception

 In Japan, Game Machine listed Beast Busters on their January 15, 1990 issue as being the most-successful upright arcade unit of the month.
 It went on to become Japan's fifth highest-grossing dedicated arcade game of 1990 and ninth highest-grossing dedicated arcade game of 1991.
 In North America, the game became the second top-earning arcade game in early 1990, below Teenage Mutant Ninja Turtles.

 The game drew comparisons to Operation Thunderbolt, Line of Fire and SNK's own Mechanized Attack.
 ACE rated it 4 out of 5 and reacted positively to the game's horror theme and story, calling it Operation Wolf meets Splatterhouse.

 According to Paul Theroux, Michael Jackson owned a Beast Busters arcade machine and frequently took it with him on tour via cargo plane.

 Legacy

-A sequel entitled Beast Busters: Second Nightmare was released in 1999 on the Hyper Neo Geo 64.
+A sequel entitled Beast Busters: Second Nightmare (ビーストバスターズ セカンドナイトメア) was released in 1999 on the Hyper Neo Geo 64.

 A handheld spin-off called Dark Arms: Beast Buster was released in 1999 for the Neo Geo Pocket Color in the form of an Action RPG.

-Beast Busters featuring KOF was released in December 2014 for iOS and Android devices, but it ended its service in August 2015.
+Beast Busters featuring KOF was released in December 2014 for iOS and Android devices as a free-to-play download.
+On June 8, 2015, a buy-to-play version called Beast Busters featuring KOF Deluxe was released.
+The game ended its service in August 2015.